-The Johns Hopkins School of Education is ranked #7 among top graduate schools of education by U.S. News & World Report.
+The Johns Hopkins School of Education is ranked among the top graduate schools of education by U.S. News & World Report.
 The university also was ranked #16 in education in the 2019 Times Higher Education World University Rankings.

 The mission of Johns Hopkins School of Education is to generate knowledge to inform policy and practice and educate society to address the most important challenges faced by individuals, schools, and communities.